h33p/UNet-Controller/README.md

 - Inputs and results storing to combat big latency changes.
 - Relatively low overhead.
 - Quake-like strafing.
 But most likely very incomparable.
+- Crouching.
+- Animations.
+- Toleration values, because the floating point errors.
+- Network data analyzer to compare the results between the server and the client.

 ###### Performance (On 2015 MacBook Pro with quad-core i7)
 - Up to 1 millisecond on server every time a network update happens.